brianellin/bsky-mcp-server/README.md

 - **like-post**: like a post with a specific URI
 - **create-post**: publish a post
 - **follow-user**: follow a specific user

+Tips:
+- You can ask for post from search, timelines, lists, feeds, or profiles by time range.
+For example: Summarize posts from my timeline for the last three days" or "Find me the most interesting artcile people have been talknig about this week"
+- Get weird: What the funniest/most unhinged/weirdest/goofiest post you've seen on my timeline in the last 24 hours?"
+- Learn about yourself: "Analyze my liked posts and tell me what I'm into.
+Give me 3 interesting facts about what you've found and how it relates to my personality on bluesky" or "Who follows me on bluesky?
+Give me a comprehensive report."

 ## Installation